inugav/TerraformProj_AWS/README.md

     - Jenkins :
        - Terraform needs to be configured on Jenkins as plugin
        - Jenkins is on Windows server for this implementation.
 Calls might need to be modified accordingly.
+       - AWS SSH Keys and other secure parameters are setup as secure keys in Jenkins.
      - Ansible :
        - The test uses WSL implementation of Ansible, hence pipeline batch file executions need to be modified accordingly.
        - The discovery code might need tweeking to suite individual needs.